 Dr Clare Stephens – Clinical Co-Director

-Clare Stephens is a North London GP and has worked in clinical commissioning since 2002.
-She is clinical senior responsible officer for cancer for the North Central London integrated care system.
-Clare is a member of the North Central London Clinical Commissioning Group’s (CCG) governing body.
+Clare Stephens is a GP in Barnet and has worked in clinical commissioning since 2002.
+She is Senior Responsible Officer for cancer and diagnostics for the North Central London Integrated Care Board.
 She has held several portfolios for appraisal, acute commissioning, cancer, public health, women and child health, and a pan-London specialist commissioning role.
 Past senior roles include a Clinical Directorship for Barnet Primary Care Trust, Barnet CCG Governing Body and a pan London NHSE role in cancer.

 Afsana is an Islington-based GP and has been the Cancer GP for the Alliance since 2015.
 She is leading a collaborative project with the digital provider for north central London (Cerner) to create a population health management registry for patients living with cancer in the community.
 Previous projects include innovating and implementing the EMIS Web electronic safety netting toolkit, which became a national product.
 She has also produced educational material to support GP cancer care improvement in earlier diagnosis and cancer care reviews.
 As a portfolio GP, Afsana has a role in the North Central London Clinical Commissioning Group as the evidence-based intervention lead.
 She is also a GP Appraiser for NHS England.
 She is a former GP governing body member for Islington CCG and has authored and reviewed online education modules for the Royal College of General Practitioners.
 She studied medicine at Imperial College London.